Insurers drop appeal against UK COVID-19 payout ruling on three policies

 LONDON (Reuters) - Six insurers have decided not to appeal against a London High Court ruling that they were wrong to reject claims from holders of three business interruption insurance policies who have been pushed to the brink of collapse by the COVID-19 pandemic.

-RSA RSA.L, QBE QBE.AX, Hiscox HSX.L, MS Amlin MITSID.UL, Argenta HNRGn.DE and Arch ACGL.O were expected to challenge the judgment to pay affected customers holding five types of policy in a fast-tracked Supreme Court case to be heard by end-2020.
+RSA, QBE, Hiscox, MS Amlin, Argenta and Arch were expected to challenge the judgment to pay affected customers holding five types of policy in a fast-tracked Supreme Court case to be heard by end-2020.

 But the appeals linked to the Resilience, Eaton Gate Retail, and Eaton Gate Pubs & Restaurants policies have now been dropped, legal documents show, raising hopes that hundreds of vulnerable businesses could see their claims processed without further delay.

-Note: (This story clarifies Zurich, Ecclesiastical found judgment as favourable.)